-Michael Jones, our Chief Technican says:
+Michael Jones, our Chief Technician says:

 "Mac users, particularly those with MacBook Pros, may occasionally encounter error code 49153, typically tied to network issues or connectivity errors.
 Understanding the potential causes and solutions can help you quickly resolve this issue and prevent it from recurring.
 Let’s explore the common causes and actionable steps to troubleshoot and fix error code 49153. "